2004 Iraq spring fighting

 The 2004 Iraq spring fighting was a series of operational offensives and various major engagements during the Iraq War.
-It was a turning point in the war; the spring fighting marked the entrance into the conflict of militias and religiously based (Shia and Sunni) militant groups, such as the Shia Mahdi Army.
+It was a turning point in the war; with the spring fighting marking the entrance into the conflict of militias and religiously based (Shia and Sunni) militant groups, such as the Shia Mahdi Army.

 Prelude

-The first months of 2004 was marked by a relative lull in violence.
+A relative lull in violence marked the first few months of 2004.
 Guerrilla attacks lessened in intensity while insurgent forces reorganized, studying the multinational forces' tactics and planning a renewed offensive.

 Causes

-The first cause of the Spring Fighting was the rise of a conservative Shi'a cleric Muqtada al-Sadr and his militia, the Mahdi Army, in the south of the country.
+The first cause of the Spring Fighting was the rise of a conservative Shi'a cleric, Muqtada al-Sadr, and his militia, the Mahdi Army, in the south of the country.
 Muqtada al-Sadr also has great influence in the Sadr City section of Baghdad (Sadr City, which was Saddam City, was renamed after the invasion, in honor of Sadr's father, Grand Ayatollah Mohammad Sadeq al-Sadr).
 With the fall of Saddam Hussein, Muqtada al-Sadr emerged as a Shia leader by rejecting the US-led occupation of Iraq.
 Al-Sadr created the Mahdi Army in June 2003.

 The second cause, probably the flashpoint for the conflict, was the highly publicized killing and mutilation of four Blackwater private military contractors on March 31, 2004.
-Five days before American troops withdrew from Fallujah after intense fighting on March 26, 2004 (at which point Fallujah had already been declared insurgent-occupied) killed one Marine.
+Five days before American troops withdrew from Fallujah after intense fighting on March 26, 2004 (at which point Fallujah had already been declared insurgent-occupied), one Marine was killed.
 The troops retreated to the city's outskirts.
 The four independent contractors were guarding food shipments for a U.S. base on the outskirts of Fallujah, Iraq, when they took a wrong turn and entered the city.
 They were killed in a grenade attack by suspected insurgents, and their corpses were mutilated by cheering crowds.